 The State of Delaware offers individuals and businesses a unique climate for protecting and perpetuating wealth.
 Delaware has a long-standing tradition of being a trust-friendly jurisdiction, with a court system that is highly responsive to the needs of trustees and beneficiaries, and a legislature that is continually refining and updating trust laws.
-Peapack-Gladstone Bank Trust & Investments is proud to introduce PGB Trust & Investments of Delaware, a subsidiary of Peapack-Gladstone Bank established to help our trust and investment clients find the most efficient way to protect and perpetuate their assets and maximize the amount they are able to pass onto their heirs, all with the greatest possible flexibility.
+PGB Trust & Investments of Delaware is a subsidiary of Peapack-Gladstone Bank established to help our clients find the most efficient way to protect and perpetuate their assets and maximize the amount they are able to pass onto their heirs, all with the greatest possible flexibility.

 The Delaware Advantage